rhine3/audiomoth-guide/guide.md

 ## Programming

+Before using the AudioMoth, you will "program" it using the AudioMoth configuration app.
+Depending on your needs, you may customize the time of day during which the AudioMoth records, the length of each recording, and the amount of time the AudioMoth "sleeps" between each recording.
 The AudioMoth can be used in two modes, which are be accessed using the switch on the device.

 * In DEFAULT mode, the AudioMoth will take a recording for a desired amount of time, and then will sleep for a desired amount of time.
 The device repeats this cycle continuously.

-* In CUSTOM mode, the AudioMoth also cycles through recording/sleeping, but only within "recording periods" that you configure.
-For instance, you could set the AudioMoth to record a minutelong file every 10 minutes for the first 6 hours after sunset.
+* In CUSTOM mode, the AudioMoth also cycles through recording/sleeping, but only within "recording periods" that you have already configured.
+For instance, you could set the AudioMoth to record a minute-long file every 10 minutes for the first 6 hours after sunset.

 * In summary, to make recordings immediately, or make them continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
 When recording at a particular time of day is desired, use the CUSTOM mode.
 The device behaves differently in several other ways in these different modes, as described in the following sections.